BharathPosa/LFS457/Bonus_Labs/OpenStack-Contribution-And-Review-Model/README.md

 **Task 10**: Add and commit changes and upload patch2

 **Required Setup**:

-* item Ubuntu 14.04 LTS virtual machine
+* Ubuntu 14.04 LTS virtual machine
-* item Trainee should have Launchpad credentials
+* Trainee should have Launchpad credentials
-* item Trainee should use his Launchpad credentials(email and password) to configure Gerrit Code review system with following:
+* Trainee should use his Launchpad credentials(email and password) to configure Gerrit Code review system with following:
-  * item Gerrit username
+  * Gerrit username
-  * item ICLA
+  * ICLA
-  * item OpenStack Foundation Membership for preferred email address
+  * OpenStack Foundation Membership for preferred email address
-  * item Contact information
+  * Contact information
-* item Git should be installed
+* Git should be installed
-  * item sudo apt-get install git
+  * sudo apt-get install git